microsoft/Federal-Business-Applications/demos/d365-click-to-dial-teams/README.md

 ## Create a new solution file

-From the [PowerApps Portal](https://make.powerapps.com/), create a new solution file in your environment.
+From the [Power Apps maker portal](https://make.gov.powerapps.us/), [create a new solution file](https://docs.microsoft.com/en-us/powerapps/maker/data-platform/create-solution) in your environment.

 ## Add the Phone Call entity